Rodman appears to blame U.S. missionary for North Korean captivity

 The games come just weeks after the purge and execution of Kim’s uncle, Jang Song Thaek, who until then was one of the most powerful figures in North Korea.
 South Korean President Park Geun-hye has described recent events in North Korea as a “reign of terror.”

-Asked about Rodman’s comments, White House spokesman Jay Carney told reporters, “I‘m not going to dignify that outburst with a response,” as he emphasized that the trip was “private travel” that was not endorsed by the U.S. government.
+Asked about Rodman’s comments, White House spokesman Jay Carney told reporters, “I‘m not going to dignify that outburst with a response,” and emphasized that the trip was “private travel” that was not endorsed by the U.S. government.

 “I‘m simply going to say that we remain gravely concerned about Kenneth Bae’s health, and continue to urge DPRK authorities to grant his amnesty and immediate release on humanitarian grounds,” Carney said.